-During the six-month period ended December 31, 2023 there were no restricted stock shares awarded to plan participants.
-The unvested restricted shares as of December 31, 2022, totaled 178,750 with a weighted average grant date fair value of \$0.97, were all performance-based restricted shares and were scheduled to vest in July 2023, subject to achievement of the underlying performance goals.
-None of these shares vested and during the three-month period ended December 31, 2023, these shares were cancelled as the underlying performance goals were not met.
+During the nine month period ended March 31, 2024 there were no restricted stock shares awarded to plan participants.
+The unvested restricted shares as of September 30, 2023, which totaled 178,750 with a weighted average grant date fair value of \$0.97, were all performance-based restricted shares and were scheduled to vest in July 2023, subject to achievement of the underlying performance goals.
+None of these shares vested during the nine month period ended March 31, 2024, and these shares were canceled in the three month period ended as of December 31, 2023 as the underlying performance goals were not met